openfaas/faas/CONTRIBUTING.md

 These kinds of interactions start with "we" and since we is a pronoun, it becomes an anonymous request detached from any context or relationship with the community.
 This is made worse if you do not list your employer on your GitHub profile or Slack account.
 The fix is easy, just say who you are and what your interest is, and what your ideal outcome is.

-The primary ways to engage with the community are via Slack, GitHub Issues and paid support
+The primary ways to engage with the community are via Slack, GitHub Issues and [Enterprise Support](https://openfaas.com/support/).

-* GitHub Issues - for suspected bugs and feature requests, fill out the whole template
+* GitHub Issues - for suspected bugs and feature requests, fill out the whole template.
+Do not use GitHub issues to ask for help with performance/load-testing and/or tuning, this is a professional service which you can get via Enterprise Support.
 * Slack - to share ideas, to chat with the community and to request help if things don't appear to be working as expected, or you're trying something new
-* Paid support - you will have an agreed way to contact OpenFaaS Ltd for direct support and help
+* Enterprise Support - you will have an agreed way to contact OpenFaaS Ltd for direct support and help

 See also: [The no-excuses guide to introducing yourself to a new open source project](https://opensource.com/education/13/7/introduce-yourself-open-source-project)